iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/PPM AG Forms.md

 ---
 ### **Analysis of these forms**

-See [PPM AGG Forms Analysis](PPM%20AGG%20Forms%20Analysis.md) for more information.
+See [PPM AG Forms Analysis](PPM%20AG%20Forms%20Analysis.md) for more information.